Why study Journalism?

 - Jo McCarroll, editor, NZ Gardener

-- Anna Fifield, Financial Times Washington correspondent and 2014 Nieman fellow
+- Anna Fifield, Beijing bureau chief for the Washington Post and 2014 Nieman Fellow